2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### New user settings

 We can set some important settings to manage new users coming to the server.
-We can set a confirmation email for new registrations, Disable new user creation through the login screen, and restrict non-admins access to user creation over the API.
+We can set a confirmation email for new registrations, Disable new user creation through the login screen, and restrict non-admins' access to user creation over the API.

-- Require a confirmation email for registering.
+- Require a confirmation email for registration.
-  - The server administrator has to have set up an Email server!
+  - The server administrator must have set up an Email server.
 - Disable new user registration on the server
-- Disable non-admins access to the user creation API endpoint.
+- Disable non-admins' access to the user creation API endpoint.

-By default, BTCPay Server has toggled on Disable new user registration and turned off the non-admins access to the user creation API endpoint.
-This is out of a security aspect where no random person who might have found the BTCPay Login of your server can start creating accounts.
+By default, BTCPay Server has toggled "Disable new user registration on the server" and turned off non-admins' access to the user creation API endpoint.
+This is for security, so random people who stumble across your BTCPay login can’t create accounts.

 ![image](assets/en/75.webp)